 Torres del Paine down in southern Chile offers a 5-10 day hike (depending on which version you do) through an area of soaring granite peaks, lakes, glaciers and forests.
 UNESCO world heritage status has been conferred upon the park because of its unique landscape and ecosystem.
 The area is known for its fierce winds (in excess of 100 mph) and uncertain weather.
 Hike between the months of October to April for long hours of daylight.

-The hiker’s Tour of Mont Blanc is a 168 kilometer loop tour around the base of Mount Blanc which is the highest peak in western Europe at 4810m or 15,782 feet tall.
+The hiker’s Tour of Mont Blanc is a 168 kilometre loop tour around the base of Mount Blanc which is the highest peak in western Europe at 4,810 m or 15,782 feet tall.
 Hikers usually begin just outside of Chamonix, France if they’re hiking the traditional counter clockwise direction or they start in Champex, Switzerland if it’s the clockwise direction they’re doing.
 No matter what, you hike through three countries – France, Italy and Switzerland over a 9-11 day period.

 The Alta Via 2 takes you through the stunning scenery of the Italian Dolomites and begins just south of the Austrian border.
-It’s a 75 kilometer trek that usually takes 6-8 days.
-If you’re challenged by exposure then this hike might not be for you especially on the sections known as the via ferrata -the road with irons.
+It’s a 75 kilometre trek that usually takes 6-8 days.
+If you’re challenged by exposure then this hike might not be for you especially on the sections known as the Via Ferrata -the road with irons.
 You have the option of staying in mountain huts rather than camping and much of the food can be purchased along the way.

 The West Highland Way is Scotland’s first official and now famous long distance walk.
-It stretches 95 miles (152 kilometers) from Milngavie in the south to Fort William in the north.
+It stretches 95 miles (152 kilometres) from Milngavie in the south to Fort William in the north.
 You can enjoy some of Scotland’s most spectacular scenery on this walk – including the views from Conic Hill and Devil’s Staircase, desolate walking across Rannoch Moor and plenty of Loch Lomond and Ben Lomond views.
-It’s a 5-8 day trek and best done between May and early October.
+It’s a five to eight day trek and best done between May and early October.

 The Toubkal Circuit is primarily a summer trek through the High Atlas Mountains of Morocco.
 Spectacular scenery is the order of the day – from the Tichka Plateau through to gorges, forest and remote Berber villages.
 Allow about two weeks, and a day or two more if you plan to climb Mount Toubkal.